StareInTheAir/dldu-points/README.md

 The following content contribution would be highly appreciated:

 - German translation (boss and level names) of the Dark Souls 1 template
-- A Dark Souls 3 template in German and/or English
-- An Elden Ring template in German and/or English